Alex-Pennington/pennington_m110a_demod/README.md

 ## MS-DMT Compatibility

-Tested against MS-DMT v3.00.2.22 reference implementation:
+Tested for interoperability with MS-DMT v3.00.2.22 reference implementation:
 - All 10 standard modes verified (M150-M2400, short and long interleave)
-- Reference samples included in `refrence_pcm/` directory
+- Reference test samples included in `refrence_pcm/` directory for validation
-- Known message: "THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG 1234567890"
+- Known test message: "THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG 1234567890"
 - Compatible TCP/IP server interface on ports 4998 (data), 4999 (control), 5000 (UDP discovery)

+Note: This implementation was developed independently from the MIL-STD-188-110A specification.
+MS-DMT compatibility is for interoperability testing only.

 ## Documentation